Sometimes, it feels like the only thing you’re doing when studying the French language is learning verbs in French.

 Listen to the French verb form.
 If you are learning French to speak / understand French, you first need to know how the verb in French is pronounced.

 Watch out, there are many silent letters, liaisons and glidings in French!
 Even in verb conjugations!

 - the “ent” at the end of a verb in the “ils” form is silent…

-- “Je suis” is actually pronounced “shui” in modern spoken French.
+- “Je suis” is actually pronounced [shui] in modern French pronunciation.

 If for “ils ont” you say [eel ont], the French are not going to understand you.
 They expect [eel zon].